Zambia - Country Commercial Guide

 Principal Business Associations

-• American Chamber of Commerce in Zambia (AmCham): Founded in 2011, AmCham today has over 72 member companies representing various multinational corporations and local Zambian businesses.
-The organization hosts several annual events and is working to strengthen its efforts, particularly in advocating with the government on issues critical to local business.
+American Chamber of Commerce in Zambia (AmCham): Founded in 2011, AmCham today has over 120 member companies representing various multinational corporations and local Zambian businesses.
+The organization hosts multiple networking events throughout the year and developing its capacity to advocate for its members’ commercial interests.

-• Zambia Chamber of Commerce and Industry (ZACCI): ZACCI is a national body representing the interests of the Zambia’s private sector via promotion and development of trade, commerce, and industry.
+Zambia Chamber of Commerce and Industry (ZACCI): ZACCI is a national body representing the interests of Zambia’s private sector via promotion and development of trade, commerce, and industry.
 ZACCI represents several thousand businesses in Zambia and a sizable network of companies of all sizes and sectors.
-ZACCI offers a range of services to its members and represents private sector interests to the government for the benefit of Zambia’s private sector as a whole.
+ZACCI offers a range of services to its members and advocates for its members’ interests to the government.

-• Zambia Chamber of Mines (ZCM): The ZCM was established to promote the interests of its members, and to encourage, protect, and foster Zambia’s mining industry.
-The Chamber represents all major mines operating in Zambia and helps to create synergies among members and with government.
-The ZCM seeks to influence mining sector policy to reflect the vision and goals of its members, and to promote economic growth in Zambia.
+Zambia Chamber of Mines (ZCM): The ZCM was established to promote the interests of its members, and to encourage, protect, and grow Zambia’s mining industry.
+The Chamber represents all major mines operating in Zambia.
+ZCM advocates for the interests of its members.

 Limitations on Selling U.S. Products and Services

-All sectors are open to both local and foreign businesses and investors, with the exception of those clearly stated in Zambia’s WTO schedule of commitments under the General Agreement on Trade in Services.
+All products and services are permitted for sale in Zambia, except those expressly prohibited in Zambia’s WTO schedule of commitments under the General Agreement on Trade in Services.